-Site ResponsibilityThis site was addressed through Federal, State and County actions.
-The site has been operated and maintained by the Minnesota Pollution Control Agency (MPCA) as part of its Closed Landfill Program since 1995.
+Site ResponsibilityThis site has been addressed through federal, state, county, and potentially responsible parties' actions.
+The site is currently managed by the Minnesota Pollution Control Agency (MPCA) as part of its Closed Landfill Program.

-In 1975, the landfill was closed and a 2-foot landfill cover was installed.
+In 1975, the year that the landfill was closed, a 2-foot landfill cover was installed.
 In 1981, VOCs were detected in groundwater beneath the landfill and additional monitoring wells were constructed.
 In response to a Order by Consent from MPCA, beginning in 1984, Washington and Ramsey Counties installed a groundwater gradient control system to capture contaminated groundwater and a spray irrigation system to treat the water.

 ContactsRemedial Project Manager, U.S. EPA

 Don De Blasio

 AliasesWASHINGTON COUNTY LDFL